 Introduction to pilot and feasibility studies

-There are an increasing number of publications of studies referred to as pilot and feasibility studies.
+There are an increasing number of published studies referred to as pilot and feasibility studies.
 However, there are sometimes differences of opinion as to what these terms mean.

 What are pilot and feasibility studies?